Have you Been told you need Termite Barrier Systems around your House? Protect your Home From Termites

 White ant management systems

-Newer homes on a concrete slab from 1995 would have a physical moisture/White ant blanket (physical barrier system) installed to stop termites coming up through any cracking.
+Newer homes on a concrete slab from 1995 would have a physical moisture/White ant blanket (physical barrier system) installed to stop white ants coming up through any cracking.
 While adding some protection, all it actually does is push termites to the slab edge.
 This is why it's extremely important to have annual White ant Inspections so we can pick up on this white ant mudding on the side of the house.
-From the slab edge the termites will then tunnel through the garden until reaching your covered weep holes and then gain access into the house.
+From the slab edge the white ants will then tunnel through the garden until reaching your covered weep holes and then gain access into the house.

 But It's not all doom and gloom though, Certified Home Inspection can easily show you how to lower your Risk Factor.